Contribution of expert aggregation to temperature prediction part i: Theoretical framework

-In EA, when the loss function is convex and (sub)differentiable\footnote{The subgradient generalizes the gradient to functions that are convex but not necessarily differentiable.
-If $f: U \longrightarrow \mathbb{R}$ is a real-valued convex function defined on a convex open set $U$ in the Euclidean space $\mathbb{R}^{n}$, then $\mathbf{v}\in U$ is a subgradient of $f$ at $u\in U$ if for any $x\in U$ one has $f(x)-f(u)\geqslant v\cdot (x-u)$.} in its first argument, a well known trick employed in order to compete against the reference set of convex combinations of experts instead of only competing with the experts, is the gradient trick \citep{cesa-bianchi_prediction_2006}.
-Instead of using the loss $\ell_t$ one uses the linearized loss
+Note in passing that the gradient trick still works if the loss function is convex and only subdifferentiable\footnote{The subgradient generalizes the gradient to functions that are convex but not necessarily differentiable.
+If $f: U \longrightarrow \mathbb{R}$ is a real-valued convex function defined on a convex open set $U$ in the Euclidean space $\mathbb{R}^{n}$, then $v\in U$ is a subgradient of $f$ at $u\in U$ if for any $x\in U$ one has $f(u)-f(x)\leqslant v\cdot (u-x)$.
+A fundamental result in convex optimization states that if $f$ is as just described then such a subdifferential exists at each $u\in U$.
+In general, it is not unique but it is when $f$ is differentiable, see e.g.\citet{borwein_convex_2006} Subsection 3.1.} in the first argument (e.g.\ the absolute loss function $\mathbb{R}^2\ni(x,y)\mapsto|x-y|$).
+For more details compare e.g.\ \citet{devaine_forecasting_2013} Subsection 2.2 and \citet{stoltz_agregation_2010} Subsection 2.3.